-Monitoring dashboards in the Client Portal allow you either to filter or sort monitoring data by location, so that you could concentrate on details pertaining to specific offices or business units of a department.
+Monitoring dashboards in the Administrator Portal allow you either to filter or sort monitoring data by location, so that you could concentrate on details pertaining to specific offices or business units of a department.

 For details on monitoring dashboards, see Monitoring.

 Monitoring alarms also come with support for locations.
 Veeam Availability Console includes predefined alarms that allow you to track the amount of cloud repository space consumed by each department location, and alert on unprotected VMs in department offices.
 To fine-tune alerting, you can also customize alarms to suit the needs of different offices, and assign these alarms to specific locations.

 For details on alarms, see Working with Alarms.